 Trip appropriate items

 And of course, as is always the case, pack according to what the season is, and what you’ll be doing on your trip.
 North Korea has bitterly cold winters so if you’re going from November to March bring a down jacket.
-Thermals, a scarf, warm gloves, hats, boots etc wouldn’t be a bad idea too.
+Thermals, a scarf, warm gloves, hats, wool socks, boots etc wouldn’t be a bad idea too.
 Spring and autumn are mild, but a warm jacket can still be good for early spring and late autumn.
-Summers are hot and humid, so t-shirts, shorts, sunglasses, summer hats and sunscreen can come in handy.
+Summers are hot and humid, so hiking shirts, shorts, sunglasses, summer hats and sunscreen can come in handy.
 While North Koreans generally do not wear shorts even in summer (except when engaged in work, hiking or sports), it is fine for tourists to wear them.

 Many groups visit the Kumsusan Palace of the Sun, where the bodies of Kim Il Sung and Kim Jong Il are preserved in a similar manner to Lenin, Mao Zedong and Ho Chi Minh.
 For this visit, it is recommended to dress a bit more formally.
 You don’t necessarily have to wear a suit or formal dress, but shoes must cover the toes, and button-up shirts and stockings are best.
 If you are going to places where you’ll be able to swim such as the beach or Munsu Water Park or the water park on Rungra Island, bring swimmers.
 If going hiking in Myohyangsan, Mount Kumgang or one of the other mountain resorts, bring comfortable shoes.